4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

       ```
 ---

-What is a 4GL Web App and does it meet the standards of our Viya data platform?
+What is a SASjs Web App and how does it integrate with a SAS Viya data platform?
 A reasonable question from a SAS Administration team.
-This article delves into the specifics of a typical 4GL App, deployed to a standard (Viya 2025.xx) platform.
+This article delves into the specifics of a typical SASjs Web App, deployed to a standard (Viya 2025.xx) platform.

 ## Introduction

 4GL is a boutique SAS Web App development agency with a singular focus of building web apps on SAS platforms.
 We also migrate legacy SAS 9 STP Web Apps to Viya, and have delivered multiple (successful) AF/SCL modernisations.

-When not working on customer projects, we are extending our own products - Data Controller (a data ingestion tool for SAS) and SASjs.
+When not working on customer projects, we are extending our own products - [Data Controller](https://datacontroller.io) (a data ingestion tool for SAS) and SASjs.

 SASjs is both a set of open-source tools as well as an _opinionated framework_ for the deployment and delivery of web applications on SAS platforms.
 The core components are:

- - SASjs Core - a SAS macro library
+ - SASjs [Core](https://github.com/sasjs/core) - a SAS macro library
- - SASjs Adapter - a Javascript library
+ - SASjs [Adapter](https://github.com/sasjs/adapter) - a Javascript library
- - SASjs CLI - a commandline tool for testing, linting, compilations, and deployments
+ - SASjs [CLI](https://github.com/sasjs/cli) - a commandline tool for testing, linting, compilations, and deployments

 All of our apps make use of the SASjs framework, being designed to accelerate and de-risk web app development projects.